Stability of analytical and numerical solutions of nonlinear stochastic delay differential equations: Abstract

 \section{Abstract}

-This paper deals with stability of analytical and numerical solutions of nonlinear stochastic delay differential equations (SDDEs).
-Sufficient conditions for stability in mean square, contractivity in mean square and asymptotic contractivity in mean square of the solutions of nonlinear SDDEs are given, which provide a unified theoretical treatment for constant delay and variable delay, bounded delay and unbounded delay.
-Stability in mean square, contractivity in mean square and asymptotic contractivity in mean square of the backward Euler method are investigated.
-It is shown that the backward Euler method can inherit the properties of the underlying system.
-The main theorems in this paper are different from Razumikhin-type theorems.
-It is not required to construct or find an appropriate Lyapunov functional when the theorems in this paper are applied.
+This paper concerns the stability of analytical and numerical solutions of nonlinear stochastic delay differential equations (SDDEs).
+We derive sufficient conditions for the stability, contractivity and asymptotic contractivity in mean square of the solutions for nonlinear SDDEs.
+The results provide a unified theoretical treatment for SDDEs with constant delay and variable delay (including bounded and unbounded variable delays).
+Then the stability, contractivity and asymptotic contractivity in mean square are investigated for the backward Euler method.
+It is shown that the backward Euler method preserves the properties of the underlying SDDEs.
+The main results obtained in this work are different from those of Razumikhin-type theorems.
+Indeed, our results hold without the necessity of constructing of finding an appropriate Lyapunov functional.

 \textbf{AMS subject classification: } {\rm 34K50, 65C20, 65C30.}

 \textbf{Key Words: }{\rm Nonlinear stochastic delay differential equation, stability in mean square, contractivity in mean square, asymptotic contractivity in mean square, backward Euler method}